Flag of Tuscany: Republic of Siena

 The Republic of Siena was a historic state consisting of the city of Siena.
 It existed for over 400 years, from 1125 to 1555.
 During its existence, it gradually expanded throughout southern Tuscany becoming one of the major economic powers of the Middle Ages, and one of the most important commercial, financial and artistic centers in Europe.
-In the Italian War of 1551–59 the republic was defeated by the rival Republic of Florence in alliance with the Spanish crown.
+In the Italian War of 1551–1559 the republic was defeated by the rival Republic of Florence in alliance with the Spanish crown.
 After 18 months of resistance, the Republic of Siena surrendered on 21 April 1555, marking the end of the republic.

-The flag of the municipality.
-It is not sure what she looked like.
-The earliest proof of its existence is a record in the biccherna on the purchase of black and white fabrics to make 77 banners.
+The exact appearance of the municipal flag is undetermined.
+The earliest evidence of its existence is recorded in the Biccherna on the purchase of black and white fabrics to make 77 banners.
 The city of Siena uses this flag to this day.

-The famous fresco in the Palazzo Pubblico in Siena "Guidoriccio da Fogliano at the Siege of Montemassi" (1328), attributed to Simone Martini, shows that the black and white flags of the Siena military camps and captured castles are fluttering with the commune flags.
+The famous fresco in the Palazzo Pubblico in Siena "Guidoriccio da Fogliano at the Siege of Montemassi" (1328), attributed to Simone Martini, shows the black and white flags of the Siena military camps and captured castles fluttering with the flags of the commune.
 They are divided vertically with three tails.